-Buggity Bash™ is a game that's slightly, uh, kind of similar; ok, it's Boulder Dash®.
+Buggity Bash™ is basically Boulder Dash®, but with me as the main character.
 Well, actually, it's more like Emerald Mine, but you get the idea.

 The game used to be called Treasure for Pleasure, but I decided to rename it when I noticed an official Boulder Dash® game called Treasure Pleasure.
 Then it was called Duck Dash for a few years, until I found out that there was another game (and, apparently, an amusement park) with the same name.
 So now it's called Buggity Bash™, which is unique (so far) and fun to say.

 If you've played Boulder Dash® or Emerald Mine before, you may want to take a look at some of the differences between these and Buggity Bash™.

 Amoeba that aren't connected are considered separate.
 If one part of an amoeba is trapped, it will turn into gems while any other parts live on.
 Similarly, if one part grows too large, it will turn into boulders while any other parts live on.